How Do I Start Designing my Shade Sail Project?

 The very best thing about shade sails is that there are many design possibilities as they can be made to fit just about any shape or size!

-To make sure that your shade sail fits great and meets your needs, there are some questions that you should ask yourself as you begin the design process.
+To make sure that your shade sail fits great and meets your needs, there are some questions that your installer will ask as you begin the design process.

 Let's begin designing!